abpframework/abp/docs/en/Modules/Database-Tables.md

 | [BlgBlogs](#blgblogs) | Id | To associate the blog post with the corresponding blog. |
 ### BlgComments

-This table stores information about comments made on blog posts.
+This table stores information about the comments made on blog posts.
 You can query this table to get comments by posts.
 #### Foreign Keys

 | Table | Column | Description |